RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 ## Removing and cleaning the keycaps

-All the 66 keycaps are removed with a keycap puller [(Tools).](https://refurbished-commodore.com/tools) Using a keycap puller will both reduce the probability of damaging the keycaps and breaking the plungers.
-When removing the keycaps make sure to store the spring for the SPACEBAR in a separate place.
-This spring is slightly larger than the rest of the springs.
+All 66 keycaps are removed using a keycap puller [(Tools).](https://refurbished-commodore.com/tools) Using a keycap puller reduces the risk of damaging the keycaps or breaking the plungers.
+When removing the keycaps, make sure to store the spring for the SPACEBAR separately, as this spring is slightly larger than the others.

 <p align="center">
     <img src="Images/Keyb03.jpeg" alt="Description" width="1000">
 </p>

-The keycaps are placed in a box filled with mild soap water for 24 hours.
-This will dissolve any grease and dirt on the keycaps.
+The keycaps are placed in a container filled with mild soapy water for 24 hours.
+This helps dissolve any grease and dirt on the keycaps.

 <p align="center">
     <img src="Images/Keyb04.jpeg" alt="Description" width="500">